sohelbhaldar/locationSearches/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

-# npm install
+# Install

+Install Git
+Install Node - 12.22.12
 This project was generated with version 13.0.4. so do `npm install -g @angular/cli@13.0.4`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding